 Before you repair scratches on quartz

-There are things to consider before you repair scratches on your quartz countertops.
+There are things to consider before you repair a scratch on quartz countertop.
 One of the first and most important is to check the terms of your warranty.
 Some procedures that may be part of the repair might void your warranty.
 Make sure to take the few minutes needed to read through your terms.

 After reviewing your warranty, make sure you have a safe working area by clearing off any container or utensil from the quartz countertop.
 Also, take the time to clean the countertop by whipping it with a cloth damp with soapy water.
 You can take this as hitting two birds with one stone.